THE CORTEX COLLECTIVE PHILOSOPHY

 I wish more professionals understood that high achievement does not necessarily mean a person is coping.

-I wish more professionals understood that lived experience has value.
+I wish more professionals understood that consistency builds trust.

 Sometimes the most valuable thing we can offer another human being is not an intervention, strategy or explanation.